LuxiaSL/mdvis/README.md

 - `--events/--no-events` - Enable/disable event detection
 - `--diagrams/--no-diagrams` - Enable/disable visualizations
 - `--exclude` - Exclude patterns (can be used multiple times)
-- `--watch, -w` - Watch for changes and regenerate
 - `--dry-run` - Show what would be processed

 ## 📖 Documentation Structure